 - the placement of the implant either above or below muscle.

 Types of Breast Implants

 Breast implants now come in various widths, heights, and projections.
 These are all individualized to create the desired goal of the patient.
 In addition, Dr. Sherman was one of the original investigators for the Allergan 410 cohesive gel breast implant.
 These implants are now approved by the FDA.
-Learn more about these cohesive gel breast implants.

 About the Procedure